bahim22/gullo-db/Chambre/client/docs/info-front.md

 (async func) onSubmit(e: any): Promise< void>

-Event.preventDefault(): void
+- Event.preventDefault(): void
-If invoked when the cancelable attribute value is true, and while executing a listener for the event with passive set to false, signals to the operation that caused event to be dispatched that it needs to be canceled.
+  - 'If invoked when the cancelable attribute value is true, and while executing a listener for the event with passive set to false, signals to the operation that caused event to be dispatched that it needs to be canceled.'

 ```js
 <input